KDE/kde-builder/doc/kdesrc-buildrc/conf-options-table.md

 support for running its test suite, and the test suite will be executed as part of the build process. kde-builder will show a simple report of the test results.
-This is useful for developers or those who want to ensure their system is setup correctly.
+This is useful for developers or those who want to ensure their system is set up correctly.

 Related command-line option: --run-tests, --no-run-tests